aspose-cells/Aspose.Cells-API-References/english/go-cpp/EbookLoadOptions/NewEbookLoadOptions_LoadFormat/_index.md

 ## NewEbookLoadOptions_LoadFormat function

-Creates an options of loading the ebook file.
+Creates an option of loading the ebook file.

 ```go